letsdrink/ouzo/docs/utils/functions.rst

 ~~~~~~~
 Fluent builder for a callable that extracts a value from its argument.

+The object returned by this method records all actions performed on it.
+Then when it is invoked, it replays those actions on the invocation argument.

 **Parameters:** ``$type`` - optional type hint for PhpStorm dynamicReturnType plugin.

+Example:

 Let's assume that you have a User class that has a list of addresses.
 Each address has a type (like: home, invoice etc.) and User has getAddress($type) method.